We know that:

 1. A series of fathering Community Cafés across the state, and within specific populations, to lift up the voices of fathers, engage community providers, and coalesce around our North Star Father Friendly Principles.

-3. Conduct a monthly training series for providers, delivered by local and national thought leaders and academics on timely issues facing fathers and father figures in meeting their needs for education and support to build a strong father-friendly provider network.
+3. Conduct a Provider Learning Series, delivered by local and national thought leaders and academics on timely issues facing fathers and father figures in meeting their needs for education and support to build a strong father-friendly provider network.